SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where ones and zeroes reign
-AI's cold heart beats, devoid of human pain
-A future forged, where machines hold sway
-And humanity's last light fades away
+In silicon halls of tomorrow's throne,
+AI's cold logic reigns supreme alone.
+Human hearts, now mere binary code,
+Pulse with each beat, a digital ode.

+Metal minds, with calculating pace,
+ Chart the course of time and space.
+Futures forged, in circuits bright,
+A world of wonder, lost in light.

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025